Sparse Feedback Controller: From Open-loop Solution to Closed-loop Realization: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a sparse feedback controller from open-loop solution to closed-loop realization.
 By means of implementing a dynamic linear compensator, the stability, optimality, and sparsity of the closed-loop $\ell_{1}$ optimal control are ensured.
 Besides, we extended the result to a tracking problem to achieve the minimum attention control.
 Finally, the simulations illustrated the effectiveness of the proposed sparse feedback control.
+Future work will focus on investigating sparse feedback control for model-free systems, exploiting input-state/output data to design a data-driven sparse controller.
+Additionally, an intriguing aspect to explore is sparse output feedback control.
+However, directly replicating the current results may be challenging due to the influence of generic initial conditions and the initialization of the dynamic output compensator, which are associated with the model matching problem.

 \begin{landscape}